Let us know how we can help. Get results today!

 Common conditions include: bulging and herniated discs, degenerative disc disease, spinal stenosis and more.

-Sciatica is nothing more than a term used to describe pain that occurs with compression of the sciatic nerve.
+Sciatica is nothing more than a term used to describe the pain that occurs with compression of the sciatic nerve.
 When compressed, the sciatic nerve produces pain that travels into the lower extremities.

 Diagnosing a Pinched Nerve